keith-epidev/deltabot/README.md

 - Automated Calibration

 ##Versions
-There are two variants being produced by this project:
+There are three variants being produced by this project:
-1. Large fast robot
+1. Large robot
 2. Small, slow but strong platform
+3. Small, fast robot

 ##Inspiration
 Although I have not forked any current designs, this project is still based upon exiting work.